Fundraising

 Pfizer Inc

-every stage of life.
-The company strives to set the standard for quality, safety
+well-being at every stage of life.
+The company strives to set the standard

-with Pfizer’s responsibility as the world's leading biopharmaceutical company, the
+time.
+Consistent with Pfizer's responsibility as the world's leading

-For more than 150 years, Pfizer has worked to make a difference for those in need.
+than 150 years, Pfizer has worked to make a difference for those in

 Expedition Support